 1. Regular Cleaning

-- Wipe the leaves with a damp cloth every two weeks to remove dust and potential pest eggs.
+- Wipe the leaves with a cloth every two weeks and it will remove the dust and any eggs.

-- Inspect leaves and stems during your cleaning routine.
+- Look at leaves and stems when you’re cleaning your plants.

 2. Quarantine New Plants